 It has a large traction pad that allows you flexibility to move your position on the board but also do Yoga.

-The Escape is 32 inches wide so it’s a stable board that is ideal for beginners but is suitable for intermediate to more advanced paddlers.
+The Thurso Surf is 33 inches wide so it’s a stable board that is ideal for beginners but is suitable for intermediate to more advanced paddlers.